wamuumu/hlf-events/NEW.md

 ### Initial Network Setup

+> [!NOTE]
+> In production, the initial setup might be a little tricky since it requires strict cooperation and coordination among all the initial members of the network.

 > [!IMPORTANT]
 > Before proceeeding, a leader organization should be chosen, ensuring critical operations are executed only once.